abpframework/abp/docs/en/Getting-Started-AspNetCore-Application.md

 ## Using Autofac as the Dependency Injection Framework

-While AspNet Core's Dependency Injection (DI) system is fine for basic requirements, [Autofac](https://autofac.org/) provides advanced features like Property Injection and Method Interception which are required by ABP to perform advanced application framework features.
+While ASP.NET Core's Dependency Injection (DI) system is fine for basic requirements, [Autofac](https://autofac.org/) provides advanced features like Property Injection and Method Interception which are required by ABP to perform advanced application framework features.

-Replacing AspNet Core's DI system by Autofac and integrating to ABP is pretty easy.
+Replacing ASP.NET Core's DI system by Autofac and integrating to ABP is pretty easy.

 1. Install [Volo.Abp.Autofac](https://www.nuget.org/packages/Volo.Abp.Autofac) package